Welcome to Internwise UK

 Writing a strong CV profile becomes easier when you follow a clear process.
 Start with a simple summary of who you are.
 This could be your current status, such as a student, graduate, or experienced professional, along with your area of focus.

 Next, highlight your most relevant skills.
 Focus only on what matches the role you’re applying for.
-Then add one or two achievements or examples that show your ability, rather than just listing skills.
+Then add one or two achievements or practical examples of skills for CV applications that show your ability, rather than just listing skills.

 Keep everything focused and avoid adding unnecessary details.
 Most people write generic profiles.
 That’s exactly why they don’t get shortlisted.